OWASP/wstg/document/5-Reporting/README.md

 - Reference ID, which can be used for communication between parties and for cross-references across the report.
 - The vulnerability title, such as "User Authentication Bypass".
 - The likelihood or exploitability of the issue, based on various factors such as:
-  - How easy it is to exploit it.
+  - How easy it is to exploit.
-  - Whether there is a working exploit code for it.
+  - Whether there is working exploit code for it.
   - The level of access required.
   - Attacker motivation to exploit it.
 - The impact of the vulnerability on the system.